BlueMountainBlackTea/OSworks/Logical forks/README.md

     [    1    ] -------- [    0    ]            #third fork

 ```
-In this structure P calls fork creating two children, one returning 0 and the other returning a non-zero (we assume it always return 1).
+In this structure P calls fork creating two children, one returning 0 (the child) and the other returning a non-zero (the aprent) (we assume it always return 1).
 In order to convert it into a parent-child binary tree from this sibling tree, we need to notice a few things.
 All the nodes growing up belong to the same node while the siblings becomes its children.
 So, we have
 ```python
     [    P    ]